braginets/InteractiveDismiss/README.md

 #  Simple Interactive Transitions using UIViewPropertyAnimator

-UIViewPropertyAnimator gives us amazing tool to make UIView animations interactive. this project is simple experiment, feel free to extend and customize
+Since iOS10 UIViewPropertyAnimator gives us an amazing tool to make UIView animations interactive. this project is simple experiment, feel free to extend and customize - it is very simple!

 1. Copy `InteractiveDismissing` class to your project
 2. Conform ypour modal viewciontroller to the `InteractiveDismissing` protocol